BLABFridge/FridgeController/README.md

 Note - [0] is the delimeter used between items in packets.
 Currently, '?' is being used for testing.
 It is assumed that the padding to 100 bytes are 0/null bytes, NOT delimeters.
 However, using a delimter (or anything else) should only affect performance, not functionality.

+###Installation
+the install script should take care of putting things where they need to be.
+Testing should be done on blank systems (since I have trash everywhere from testing).

+###Init.d Service
+After installation, the system can be started with `service fridgeController start`.
+Stopping the service has not been implemented, so one must `ps -ef | grep` for the processes and kill them manually.

 ###AddingMode
 AddingMode is a mode used to add duplicate FoodItems to the fridge.
 There is no way to determine if an apple is being removed from the fridge, or a new one added.
 This is what addingMode is for.